 Our Philosophy

 Every successful open source project has a certain “vibe”, those thought patterns and behaviors which ensure meaningful, constant progress forward and the growth of a vibrant developer community.
-Our project may be relatively young, yet we feel it’s important to lead with a set of basic principles that will help guide the project long into the future.
+We feel it’s important to lead with a set of basic principles that will help guide the project long into the future.

 (This page is lengthy, so feel free to skip over to the next section of documentation!)